kolkhis/tech-notes/linux/tools/heredocs.md

 * `<<`: The redirection operator.
 * `limit_string`: This is a label.
-    * It can be whatever you like as long as it doesn't appear in the list of data you're redirecting into the command.
+    * It can be whatever you like as long as it doesn't appear in the content of the heredoc.
-    * It is used to mark the end of the text, data, and variables list.
+    * It is used to mark the end of the heredoc (text, data, and variables list).
+    * There can be NO whitespace after the `limit_string`s, neither the first nor second.

 * Data List: A list of data to be fed to the command.
     * It can contain commands, text, and variables.